IO Serializers and Deserializers¶

 The interface invoked by a

-to serialize a valueThe user-defined
+fileWriterto serialize a valueThe user-defined

-method describing how values of the type should be serializedThe serializer interface used to implement
+serializemethod describing how values of the type should be serializedThe serializer interface used to implement

 The fileWriter-Facing Serializer API¶

-A Serializer must implement the serializeValue
+A Serializer must implement the serializeValue method, which will be used

-to serialize values passed to fileWriter.write
+to serialize values passed to fileWriter.write and fileWriter.writeln.

 proc Serializer.serializeValue(writer: fileWriter, const val: ?) throws

-method returns nothing, and once invoked has complete
+The serializeValue method returns nothing, and once invoked has complete

 control over how the provided value is serialized.
-The given fileWriter
+The given fileWriter is

-guaranteed to have a serializerType
+guaranteed to have a serializerType identical to the type whose

-method was called.
-The fileWriter
+serializeValue method was called.
+The fileWriter is also defined to be

 non-locking.

-By convention Serializers will invoke a serialize
+By convention Serializers will invoke a serialize method on records and

-classes, but notably may choose not to do so if the class instance is nil
+classes, but notably may choose not to do so if the class instance is nil.

-is expected to handle primitive types
+The implementation of serializeValue is expected to handle primitive types

 directly.
 Those primitive types are:

-types (e.g., integers, reals, complex numbers)
+- numeric types (e.g., integers, reals, complex numbers)

-- bool
+- bool types

-- string
+- string and bytes types

-- nil
+- nil and none values

-- enum
+- enum types

-is defined to be a “primitive” type or a type that
+The argument val is defined to be a “primitive” type or a type that

-implements either the writeSerializable
+implements either the writeSerializable or serializable interfaces,

-method that a Serializer may invoke to
+both of which define a serialize method that a Serializer may invoke to

 allow for user-defined serialization of a type.